julianshen/twspoc/event/README.md

 ### Running with Docker Compose

-The easiest way to run Nebula is with Docker Compose:
+The easiest way to run this program is with Docker Compose:

 ```bash
 docker-compose up -d